Bobby Tench: Eric Burdon and Humble Pie

 During May 1978 Tench joined Eric Burdon to record the album Darkness Darkness, at Roundwood House in County Leix Ireland.
 The album was released nearly two years later.
-The album was recorded using Ronnie Lane's Mobile Studio and with a lineup also including guitarists Brian Robertson from Thin Lizzy and Henry McCullough recently departed from Wings, also Mick Weaver from Traffic.
-He performed with Burdon in concerts during this time, before joining Streetwalkers guitarist Charlie Whitney's band Axis Point as a guitarist and vocalist to record Axis Point (1979).
+This album was recorded using Ronnie Lane's Mobile Studio and with a lineup also including guitarists Brian Robertson from Thin Lizzy and Henry McCullough recently departed from Wings, also Mick Weaver from Traffic.
+He performed with Burdon at concerts during this time, before joining Streetwalkers guitarist Charlie Whitney's band Axis Point as a guitarist and vocalist to record Axis Point (1979).

-He joined Humble Pie in 1980 further to a previously aborted attempt to enlist him.
+Tench joined Humble Pie in 1980 further to a previously aborted attempt to enlist him.
 The lineup included founder member, guitarist and vocalist Steve Marriott, their original drummer Jerry Shirley and American bassist Anthony "Sooty" Jones.
 They recorded and submitted "Fool For a Pretty Face" to record companies which Marriott had written with Shirley earlier.
-The song secured a recording contract with Atlantic subsidiary Atco in USA and Don Arden's Jet Records in U.K. Tench remained with them and they recorded On To Victory (1980), which reached No. 60 in the Billboard 200 album charts and the single "Fool For a Pretty Face" reached No. 52 in the US singles charts.
-Tench toured with Humble Pie in United States as part of the Rock 'N' Roll Marathon Bill, which included others such as Aerosmith and they recorded Go for the Throat (1980).
-The band toured this album after its release During the tour, earlier scheduled appearances by the band were delayed and later Marriott became ill, forcing the cancellation of all further tour dates.
+The song secured a recording contract with Atlantic subsidiary Atco in USA and Don Arden's Jet Records in UK.
+Tench remained with them and they recorded On To Victory (1980), which reached No. 60 in the Billboard 200 album charts and the single "Fool For a Pretty Face" reached No. 52 in the US singles charts.
+Tench toured with Humble Pie in the United States of America as part of the Rock 'N' Roll Marathon Bill, which included others such as Aerosmith.
+The band recorded Go for the Throat (1980) and toured this album after its release During the tour, earlier scheduled appearances by the band were delayed and later Marriott became ill, forcing the cancellation of all further tour dates.
 Soon afterwards Humble Pie disbanded.
 Tench recorded "Chain Gang" in 1982 as a tribute to Sam Cooke, which was released as a single by the German label Line Records.
 "Looking for a Good Time" was featured on the B side, a song co-written by Tench and Peter Bardens.

 Other associations

+In the early 1980s Tench formed the touring band Heart and Soul.
+He also appeared with Roger Chapman's Shortlist at Glastonbury in 1985, also appearing with them at various other European festivals during that period.

-He later recorded with Topper Headon the drummer from The Clash, credited on Headon's album Waking Up (1984).
-Tracks from these sessions and others such were used for promotional and commercial releases and some found Club success as well.
-The lineup included Headon, Tench, vocalist Jimmy Helms, former Ian Dury and the Blockheads and Clash keyboard player Mick Gallagher, also bassist Jerome Rimson.
+He recorded with Topper Headon the drummer from The Clash, credited on Headon's album Waking Up (1986).
+Tracks from these sessions and others such were used for promotional and commercial releases which found Club success.
+The lineup who recorded this album included Headon, Tench, vocalist Jimmy Helms, former Ian Dury and the Blockheads and Clash keyboard player Mick Gallagher, also bassist Jerome Rimson.

-During this period he appeared with bands such as Roger Chapman's Shortlist at Glastonbury in 1985, also appearing with them at various other European festivals.
-He recorded vocals for a cover of "Still in Love with You" (1986) for Stiff records, as a tribute to Phil Lynott who had died on 4 January the same year.
-The song was released as a single by the Stiff label, later the same year and Brian Robertson contributed guitar parts.
+In 1986 he recorded vocals for a cover of "Still in Love with You" (1986) for Stiff records, as a tribute to Phil Lynott who had died on 4 January the same year.
+The song was released as a single by the Stiff label, later the same year and featured Brian Robertson who had played on the original Thin Lizzy recording.
 The B side "Heart Out Of Love" was co-written by Jeremy Bird and Tench.